RobertSneddon86/Solitaire/README.md

 ## Technologies Used
 - C#
 - WPF (Windows Presentation Foundation)
-- Microsoft Excel for player saving
+- CSV file for player saving

 ## How to Run
 1. Download the release from GitHub